 Ron Charest

 Ron is a native New Yorker and 22-year Navy veteran.
-He retired from active duty in 1996 as a Senior Chief Electronics Technician (Submarine Qualified) and went on to build a successful post-Navy career in logistics, focused on the shipbuilding and ship-repair industry.
-He currently works for the US Coast Guard in the Washington D.C. headquarters.
-Ron and his wife Weifang (Winnie) lives in Northern Virginia.
+He retired from active duty in 1996 as a Senior Chief Electronics Technician (Submarine Qualified) and went on to build a successful post-Navy career in logistics and information technology, focused on the shipbuilding and ship-repair industry.
+He currently works for the US Coast Guard at the Washington D.C. headquarters.
 When he's not on a boat, traveling, or working home improvement projects, he spends his time writing and building websites.

 Opinions & Commentary